7 Ways To Keep The Kids Entertained On A Car Journey

 by Zoe Crane, ellaslist

-Can’t bear the thought of yet another game of “I Spy” this Easter long weekend?
-You can’t get there any faster (especially with double demerits in place) but with a little imagination and preparation, the time will fly by and you’ll be at your destination before you know it.
+Can’t bear the thought of yet another game of “I Spy” on your next family roadtrip?
+You can’t get there any faster, but with a little imagination and preparation, the time will fly by and you’ll be at your destination before you know it.
 Your kids might even look forward to the journey home!
-Here are our top seven ways to keep kids entertained on a road trip that don’t involve an i-Pad!
+Here are our top seven ways to keep kids entertained on a road trip (spoiler: they don’t involve an iPad!).

 1. Sticker Books

 It’s an obvious choice, but you just can’t beat sticker books for long car trips.
 Not only are they mess-free, but can keep kids entertained for ages.
 Whatever your kids are into, they have a sticker book for that.
 Most have a holiday themed version, or you could choose one to get them excited about your destination, like a farm sticker book for a trip to the countryside.
-Sticker books that let your children use their imagination work best, so try Simon Tudhope’s range of “build your own” sticker books with themes like cars, motorbikes, spaceships and robots or dress up books like Pinkabella or the My Sticker Fashion Show range.
-You can even dress up Bieber, One Direction, Lady Gaga or Taylor Swift.
+Sticker books that let your children use their imagination work best, so try Simon Tudhope’s range of “build your own” sticker books with themes like cars, motorbikes, spaceships and robots.

 2. Audio books